j4mie/idiorm/README.markdown

 * A new method has been added, `ORM::get_connection_keys()`, which returns an array of connection names.

-* Cachine *should* work with multiple connections (remember to turn caching on for each connection), but the unit tests are not robust.
+* Caching *should* work with multiple connections (remember to turn caching on for each connection), but the unit tests are not robust.
 Please report any errors.

 ##### Supported Methods #####
-In each of these cases, the `$which` parameter is optional.
+In each of these cases, the `$which` parameter is optional, and is an arbitrary key identifying the named connection.

 * `ORM::configure($key, $value, $which)`
 * `ORM::for_table($table_name, $which)`